saeedkouta/MultiCloudDevOpsProject/README.md

 ### Step 4: Configure Jenkins to Run the Pipeline

+#### what is Jenkins ?

+Jenkins is an open-source automation server widely used for continuous integration and continuous delivery (CI/CD).
+It allows developers to automate the building, testing, and deployment of applications, facilitating faster and more reliable software development.
+Jenkins supports a vast array of plugins to integrate with various development, testing, and deployment tools, making it highly flexible and customizable to suit different project needs.
+Its primary purpose is to streamline the software development lifecycle, ensuring code changes are continuously integrated and delivered efficiently.

 #### 1- Open Jenkins and Add the Required Credintials

 #### To Add Credintials go to `manage jenkins` > `Credintials`